How to Install Google Chrome on Fedora Linux

 Remove Google Chrome

-If you no longer need Chrome, you can remove it along with its repositories and user data.
+If you no longer need Chrome, then you can remove it along with its repositories and user data.

 Remove Chrome via DNF